stephangriesel/telerik-blogs/front-end-focus-react-tip.md

 const setCount = countState[1];
 ```

 This is obvioulsy verbose and we are creating a variable called `countState` that is unecessarry.
-The React team definitely would not reccomend this way of working with the `useState()1 method either.
+The React team definitely would not reccomend this way of working with the `useState()` method either.

 Instead we can use array destructuring to save both of those variables we want (`count`, `setCount`) and instead we can write something like this: